 Social Security and Retirement

 You Can Still Receive Social Security Benefits When You Retire Abroad

-If you are considering retiring abroad, rest assured that you can collect your Social Security benefits in just about any country in which you choose to live.
+If you are an American expat considering retiring abroad, rest assured that you can collect your Social Security benefits in just about any country in which you choose to live.
 There are only a handful of countries where you typically cannot receive Social Security benefits, namely: